RobinBobin/react-native-common-utils/README.md

 Install with:

     npm i --save react-native-common-utils

+My code uses `@autobind` so please don't forget to modify your Babel config accordingly.

+**For RN < 0.60**:
+My code depends on [react-native-localization](https://www.npmjs.com/package/react-native-localization) which needs linking:

     react-native link react-native-localization

-[react-native-localization](https://www.npmjs.com/package/react-native-localization) is a package my code depends on and it needs linking.

-My code uses `@autobind` so please don't forget to modify your `.babelrc` according to the version of Babel you're using.

-If you want to use the [native modules](#nativemodules) defined in the package, use the following command:
+You also need to execute

     react-native link react-native-common-utils
+, if you want to use the [native modules](#nativemodules) defined in my package.

 ## <a name="packagecontents"></a>[Package contents<i class="icon-up"></i>](#cpackagecontents)